Plan authoring sites for cross-site publishing in SharePoint Server

 APPLIES TO: 2013 2016 2019 Subscription Edition SharePoint in Microsoft 365

 This article builds on the information in Overview of cross-site publishing in SharePoint Server.
-After you finish reading this article, make sure that you read the next article, Plan publishing sites for cross-site publishing in SharePoint Server.
+After you finish reading this article, make sure you read the next article, Plan publishing sites for cross-site publishing in SharePoint Server.

 Plan site collections and site structure for SharePoint authoring sites

 Authoring site collections must have the SharePoint Server Cross-Site Collection Publishing feature activated.
 We recommend that you use the Product Catalog Site Collection template to create authoring site collections because the Cross-Site Collection Publishing feature is activated by default when you use that template.
-If you use a site collection template that does not have the Cross-Site Collection Publishing feature activated, you must activate it.
-Additionally, if you use a site collection template, such as the Team Site template, that does not create a publishing site, and you want to use publishing features such as Approval workflows and scheduling, you must also activate those publishing features.
+If you use a site collection template that doesn't have the Cross-Site Collection Publishing feature activated, you must activate it.
+Additionally, if you use a site collection template, such as the Team Site template, that doesn't create a publishing site, and you want to use publishing features such as Approval workflows and scheduling, you must also activate those publishing features.
 For information about activating the Cross-Site Publishing feature, see "Activate the Cross-Site Collection Publishing feature" in Configure cross-site publishing in SharePoint Server.
-For more information about how to use the publishing features on a site that is not a publishing site, see Publishing features overview (SharePoint Server 2010).
+For more information about how to use the publishing features on a site that isn't a publishing site, see Publishing features overview (SharePoint Server 2010).
 For information about how to activate the publishing features, see Enable publishing features.
 For more information about how to design the logical architecture for a cross-site publishing solution, see Plan the logical architecture for cross-site publishing in SharePoint Server.

 Because cross-site publishing separates the authoring and publishing environments, the structure of an authoring site can differ from the structure of the publishing site.
 As you plan how to structure authoring sites, consider the questions in the following list.